隐藏的税费

 住房

-A recent analysis of home building costs before and after the recent Metro Vancouver Regional Government fee hikes confirms many construction projects are no longer financial viable, profiled in Storeys.
+A new analysis of homebuilding costs before and after Metro Vancouver’s recent fee hikes shows many projects are no longer financially viable, as profiled in Storeys.

 住房

-They score a Failing (F) grade on the "anti-harmful" housing policies provincial report card by Michael Moffatt, a Canadian economist, Founding Director of the University of Ottawa's Missing Middle Initiative, and a professor of Business, Economics, and Public Policy at Ivey Business School.
+Unsurprisingly, BC and Ontario—Canada’s least affordable housing markets—also levy some of the highest, most harmful fees.
+Both earned a failing grade on the provincial report card by economist Michael Moffatt, Founding Director of the University of Ottawa’s Missing Middle Initiative and Ivey Business School professor.

 住房